Frequently Asked Questions

 What kind of servos will it use?

 For medium muscle power, it will use brushless DC motors for 1/8 (strongest), 1/10 (medium strong), 1/16th (least strong) scale RC motors.
-These will be driven by custom brushless motor control driver circuits.
+These will be driven by custom brushless FOC motor control driver circuits.
 Can also group these to have multiple servos actuating a single joint via multiple "tendons/muscle strings".

 What kind of sensors?